msnwatson/cs109aproject/index.md

 *tag_list
 We operationalize our primary predictory variable of interest - the topics of Trump's tweets - using the variable tag_list.
 The variable was created in 5 steps:
-1. Clean tweet data:
+1. Clean tweet data
     Before clustering, the tweet data was cleaned.
 First, each tweet was transformed into only lowercase characters, stopwords were removed, and URLs were removed.
 Next, each word in the tweets were stemmed, lemmatized, and tokenized.
 After the corpus of tweets was cleaned, each word was vectorized using the "Pre-Trained word and phrase vectors" created by Google in 2013 (at Cedric's helpful recommendation).
 2. Cluster tweet data
     We clustered vectorized words using k-means clustering.
 We determined 20 was an appropriate number of clusters by using the elbow plot method (see figure below).
 We ran the clustering algorithm, varying the number of clusters in each iteration and measuring the sum of square errors of each cluster.
 Then, we selected the number of clusters near the elbow point.
 3. Creating tags
     After clusters were created, we read over the words closest to each cluster’s centroid to determine the topic the cluster was describing.
 Each word was listed and described quantitatively by its cosine similarity with the cluster’s centroid.
 If the word with the highest cosine similarity value was close to 1 (above 0.9) - indicating a high degree of closeness with the cluster centroid - it was used as the cluster’s topic.
 However, if the closest word did not have a cosine similarity sufficiently close to 1, we instead deduced a topic based on our reading of the cluster’s most characteristic words; e.g., the words with the highest cosine values.
 For example, the top four words in one cluster were: obama, clinton, mccain, hillary.
 In this cluster “obama” had a cosine similarity value of 0.97, so it was used as a tag.
 The top five words in a different cluster were: $, billion, tax, Unfunded_pension_liability.
 In this cluster, no word had a cosine similarity greater than 0.9, so we determined that the word most descriptive of this group of words was “money”.
 Because a number of clusters appeared to be capturing noise, the final list of tags included 11 words: 'obama', 'criminal', 'thanks', 'america', 'china', 'money', 'president', 'democrat', 'trump', 'vote', 'jobs'.
 In addition to this list of tags identified using unsupervized clustering, we used a list of 10 tags that we theorize capture important topics in current American politics: 'liberal', 'republican', 'foreign', 'policy', 'mexico', 'china', 'russia', 'obama', 'taxes', 'media'.
 4. Tagging tweets
     Each of the 11 tags (or 10, when using the list created a priori) were checked for fit with each word in each tweet.
 Fit was determined by a cosine similarity, between the tag and the word, equal to or greater than 0.5.
 This threshold was determined based on tests of various thresholds and our assessment that 0.5 best captures the important content of the tweets without tagging too many words.
 Tags were grouped by tweet.
 5. Pandas Dataframe and Tag Encoding
     Step 4 produced a dictionary with keys corresponding to tweet indices and values corresponding to a list of tags (some lists were empty, some had multiple tags).
 This dictionary was added to the Pandas Dataframe containing our other predictor variables.